 - 1. Instructors of upper division social science courses will be asked to provide the following student work to the Office of Continuing Education: essay exams and research papers. - 2.
 Each year (January December) a sample of work from all graduating social science majors (up to 8 students) will be assessed.
 If there are more than 8 graduates, a random sample of up to 8 individuals will be drawn. - 3.
 For each student, essay exams and/or research papers from their last two completed upper division social science courses will be selected for assessment purposes. - 4.
-In the first year (2012-2013) of formal assessment, student learning outcomes #1 (Critical Thinking) and #3 (Written Communication) will be assessed using the social science assessment rubic (see attachment A)
+A 4-year timeline was developed in spring 2015 identifying which two learning outcomes will be assessed using the social science assessment rubic (see attachment A) - 5.
+For each of the 4 student learning outcomes, it is expected that 100% of the social science majors whose work is assessed will be competent or accomplished.